lizhunan/IELTS/speaking/part1-题库.md

 ### Do you like math?

+- recogniseing a picture
+- recognition 注意发音

 Yes, I like math very much, because this subject is very useful for my major.
-For example, when I develpment of a software about recognize a picture, I must use some mathematic formular help me to achieve some functions.
+For example, when I develp a software about recogniseing a picture, I must use some mathematic formular help me to achieve some functions.

 ### When did you start to learn math? / Do you learn math in middle school / high school?

+- humor  vs. humorous

 When I was a primary school student, I took the first math class.
-The teacher was very humor and responsible.
+The teacher was very humorous and responsible.
 He always tried to inspire me to use math knowledge in life.
 So, I liked to learn math at that time.
 And when I attend middle school and high school, I was keen on math lessons and tried to use math to deal with the physical problems.

 ### Did your teachers deliver it in an interesting way?

+- principle of facial recognition
+- success rate of recognition
+- recognition 注意发音

 sure, in my collage, my math teacher always show some cases to help me to understand some formulars, and contact with my major subject.
 For example, my teacher told me the principle of facial recognition, and tought me pick up some formulars that could improve the success rate of recognition.

 ### Is math a popular/important subject in China?

+- attach importance to
+- technology talents
+- mathematics education.

 Certainly, China is a develping country, and we need a lot of technology talents ecspecially in mathematics.
 So, from school to society, we always attach importance to mathematics education.